 Rachel’s involvement with Art From The Streets began as a studio volunteer after moving to Austin in 2013.
 She has a lifelong connection to art and is passionate about growing the reach of AFTS.
 Rachel has a professional background in marketing and events and joined the board in September of 2017.

-Troy is a licensed architect born and raised in Houston Texas.
-He moved to Austin in 2013 after selling his architecture firm of 16 years and deciding to pursue his passion for the arts.
-In 2014, he and his partner Rene founded CAMIBAart Gallery and subsequently CAMIBAart Tours.
-Troy’s philanthropic focus tends to be around issues of education, child welfare, equality, and the visual arts.
+Born and raised in Houston Texas, Troy moved to Austin in 2013 after selling his architecture firm of 16 years.
+In Austin, he honed in on his passion for the arts and established Camiba Gallery.
+In 2016 he and his husband René founded Camiba Cultural Tours, leading small group art centered travel to North, Central and South American destinations.
+Troy’s philanthropic focus is around issues of education, the environment, equality, and the visual arts.
 He believes passionately in the positive impact that the arts and education can have on people’s lives.
-Troy brings to the board his passions and leadership experiences with the hopes of broadening the support for and reach of Art from the Streets.

 Born and raised in Austin, Keli first came across AFTS when she bought a painting almost 8 years ago just before leaving Austin to work in San Francisco and Boulder.
 Keli has worked in advertising for 10+ years and is currently a Creative Director at R/GA.
 A huge supporter of the homeless wherever she's lived, Keli joins the board in 2019 bringing strategic thinking, creativity and design leadership to the Communications Committee.